mwarning/meshnet-lab/tests/scalability1/README.md

 # Scalability Test 1

-Test the scalability of different routing protocols on different topologies:

-- different sizes of line, grid and random tree topologies
+Test the scalability of different routing protocols on line, grid and random tree topologies.
-- different Freifunk network topologies

 ## Run